 In addition to the project goals that the project manager has to oversee, the control of various costs is also a very important task for any project.
-Project management would not be effective at all if a project manger fails in this respect, as it would essentially determine whether or not your organization would make a profit or loss.
+Project management would not be effective at all if a project manager fails in this respect, as it would essentially determine whether or not your organization would make a profit or loss.

 Cost Control Techniques:

-Following are some of the valuable and essential techniques used for efficient project cost control.
+Following are some of the valuable and essential techniques used for efficient project cost control:

 1 - Planning the Project Budget

 You would need to ideally make a budget at the beginning of the planning session with regard to the project at hand.
 It is this budget that you would have to help you for all payments that need to be made and costs that you will incur during the project life cycle.
 The making of this budget therefore entails a lot of research and critical thinking.

 Like any other budget, you would always have to leave room for adjustments as the costs may not remain the same right through the period of the project.
 Adhering to the project budget at all times is key to the profit from project.

 Keeping track of all actual costs is also equally important as any other technique.
 Here, it is best to prepare a budget that is time-based.
 This will help you keep track of the budget of a project in each of its phases.
 The actual costs will have to be tracked against the periodic targets that have been set out in the budget.
 These targets could be on a monthly or weekly basis or even yearly if the project will go on for long.

 This is much easier to work with rather than having one complete budget for the entire period of the project.
 If any new work is required to be carried out, you would need to make estimations for this and see if it can be accommodated with the final amount in the budget.
 If not, you may have to work on necessary arrangements for 'Change Requests', where the client will pay for the new work or the changes.

 Another effective technique would be effective time management.
 Although this technique does apply to various management areas, it is very important with regard to project cost control.